tkim949/My-little-website/README.md

 # My-little-website
-This was for Web Development class at OSU in 2019 winter.
+This was for Web Development class at OSU, so there are some strange elements that was required for the assignment.
-Most of my other projects is private repo.